k2view-academy/K2View-Academy/academy/Training_Level_1/06_web_services/03_Invoking_a_web_service.md

-2. Answer: 5153527856
+1. Answer: 5153527856.

-3. Answer: 3
+2. Answer: 3.

-4. Answer: 5G tether
+3. Answer: 5G tether.

-5. Answer: The Web Version that was the last to be deployed
+4. Answer: The Web Version that was the last to be deployed.